Sandhoff disease research

-Sandhoff dieease is a variation of the rare and usually fatal genetic disorder Tay-Sachs disease, which causes progressive damage to the nervous system.

-Timothy Cox's research group is working to develop gene therapy for children who have inherited Sandhoff disease.
+Sandhoff disease is a variation of the rare and usually fatal genetic disorder Tay-Sachs disease, which causes progressive damage to the nervous system.
+Professor Timothy Cox's research group is working to develop gene therapy for children who have inherited Sandhoff disease.

 In the most common form of Tay-Sachs condition, symptoms usually begin at around six months of age, when a previously normal child's development begins to slow and they gradually lose their ability to move.
-Mainly it is in Sandhoff disease models that gene therapy and other enhancing treatments have been first tried; they respond well to gene therapy, which is also being extended to Tay-Sachs disease as well.
+Mainly it is in Sandhoff disease models that gene therapy programmes and other enhancing treatments have been first tried; babies have responded well to gene therapy, which is being extended to Tay-Sachs disease sufferers too.